 - Then, add the meat and fish or any other protein of choice.

 - After that, add the shredded pumpkin leaves and water leaves.

 - Gently mix well and put the lid on and allow cooking for 2-3 minutes.

 - Finally, add the bitter leaf, remove the lid and cook for another 5 minutes.
 Stir very well and adjust for seasoning.

-You can serve Egusi is traditionally with a starch.
-Possible starch options include Iyan (Pounded yam), Garri (fermented cassava), elubo (fermented yam) or semolina.
+You can serve Egusi traditionally with starch.
+Possible starch options include Iyan (Pounded yam), Garri (fermented cassava), elubo (fermented yam), or semolina.